-Next, to beef up Minecraft’s graphics, you need to install GLSL Shaders, a Shader pack of your choice, and a resource pack of your choice.
-I’ll give some recommendations later.
+- Next, to beef up Minecraft’s graphics, you need to install GLSL Shaders, a Shader pack of your choice, and a resource pack of your choice.
+I’ll give you some recommendations later.

 Now, this is where we’re going to get into the nitty-gritty.
 A lot of users are confused as to why Minecraft shaders are so resource-intensive.
 For example, the absolute best quality shader for Minecraft is SEUS – but it can bring even the most powerful of computers to its knees.
 Averaging 30 FPS is very common even for computers with Intel I7s, 16GB of RAM, and GTX 1070 4GB VRAM video cards.

 Why is this?
-Its simply because Minecraft shaders are applying their enhancements in real-time.
+It is simply because Minecraft shaders are applying their enhancements in real-time.
 This is different from how other computer games draw their graphics.
 When shaders are pre-defined and built into the game engine, its much less taxing on your VRAM / CPU.
-However, Minecraft shaders are being applied on top of the Minecraft engine, which means your CPU / GPU are constantly working to update / refresh / display the shaders.
+However, Minecraft shaders are being applied on top of the Minecraft engine, which means your CPU / GPU is constantly working to update/refresh/display the shaders.
 Does that make sense?

 Allocating More RAM to Minecraft (and other tweaks)

 There are some important things we can do to prevent Minecraft crashing from GPU / RAM overload, and boost FPS a bit while using shaders.